ros101/ros101-ros101.github.io/launching/index.md

 title: Launching into Computer Science
 completed: false
 learnings:
-  - Identify and explain the architecture, structure and functionality of basic components of computer system
+  - Identify and explain the architecture, structure and functionality of basic components of computer system.
-  - Demonstrate a critical understanding of core data structures and programming concepts, including algorithm computability
+  - Demonstrate a critical understanding of core data structures and programming concepts, including algorithm computability.
   - Critically evaluate the functionality of different types of software, i.e., operating system, utility programs, languages and applications.
   - Critically appraise the emerging trends in the field, such as cloud computing, big data, cyber security, and the professional and ethical requirements for dealing with such contemporary computer-based technologies.
 artifacts: